Bomi County

 Bomi is a county in the northwestern portion of the West African nation of Liberia.
 The county was established in 1984.
 The county's area is 746 sqmi.

 Bomi is one of 15 counties that comprise the first-level of administrative division in the nation.
 Tubmanburg serves as the county's capital.
-The County has four administrive districts.
+The County has four administrative districts.

 Bomi is bordered on the northwest by Grand Cape Mount County, on the northeast by Gbarpolu and Bong Counties, on the southeast by Montserrado County and on the southwest by the Atlantic Ocean.
-As of the 2008 Liberian census, Bomi had a population of 84,119, making it the nation's eleventh most populous county.
+As of the 2022 Liberian census, Bomi had a population of 133,668, making it the nation's eleventh most populous county.

 History

-From 1822 until the Liberian Declaration of Independence from the American Colonization Society on July 26, 1847 some 3,198 freed slaves and slaves from the Lesser Antilles, who had escaped from their slaveholders or born free left the Caribbean islands and came to Liberia with the help and support from the American Colonization Society and other organizations.
-The former Caribbean slaves came to Liberia to live a better life, to be free and for self-government.
-The first batch of slaves who left the Caribbean islands was from Barbados, some 500 to 1,000 freed Caribbean slaves arrived as settlers to Liberia.
-The second set of settlers who came from the Caribbean islands was 345 from Trinidad and Tobago, followed by 620 from Saint Vincent and the Grenadines, another 350 from Saint Kitts and Nevis, the last two groups of settlers who left the Caribbean islands was 483 from Grenada, and the last group of settlers from Saint Lucia 400 former Caribbean slaves.
-As job opportunities and development growth increase the former slaves moved through Grand Cape Mount, Bomi, Montserrado County, Margibi County and other regions of Liberia.
+From 1822 until the Liberian Declaration of Independence from the American Colonization Society on July 26, 1847, some 3,198 freed people of color from the United States and the Lesser Antilles came to Liberia with the help and support from the American Colonization Society and other organizations.
+The first settlers who left the Caribbean islands were from Barbados.
+The second set of 345 settlers who came from the Caribbean were from Trinidad and Tobago, followed by 620 from Saint Vincent and the Grenadines, another 350 from Saint Kitts and Nevis, and two groups from Grenada.
+The last group of settlers to arrive were from Saint Lucia.

-Bomi County, formerly known as Bomi Territory, was once part of Montserrado County.
+Bomi County, formerly known as Bomi Territory, was first part of Montserrado County.
 The military regime of Samuel Doe established Bomi County in 1983.
 A legislative act later confirmed the County as being a separate entity.
 Bomi means “LIGHT” in the Gola language, recognizing the County's status as the first site for iron ore mining in Liberia.

 The Liberia Mining Company extracted iron ore in the territory during the 1950s and 1960s.
 The company closed its operations in 1979.